-Free ethidium (included in the Glyoxal Load Dye) will migrate in the opposite direction of the RNA, and will run off the top of the gel.
+Free ethidium will migrate in the opposite direction of the RNA, and will run off the top of the gel.
 For this reason if the gel was poured with two tiers of wells, the top tier should be used first, and removed before using the lower tier.